The Mantoux Test: Tuberculin Skin Test

 A. Preparation

-Before administering the test, the healthcare provider takes the patient’s medical history, including any previous TB exposure, vaccinations (especially the Bacillus Calmette-Guérin, or BCG, vaccine), and immunocompromising conditions, as these factors can affect the test results.
+Before administering the test, the healthcare provider takes the patient’s medical history, including any previous exposure to tuberculosis, vaccinations (especially the Bacillus Calmette-Guérin (BCG) vaccine), and any immunocompromising conditions, as these factors can affect the test results.

 B. Intradermal Injection

 A standard dose of 0.1 mL of purified protein derivative (PPD), containing 5 tuberculin units (TU), is injected intradermally into the inner surface of the forearm.
-The injection creates a small, raised bump (wheal) at the injection site.
+This injection creates a small, raised bump (called a wheal) at the injection site.

-The injection must be performed correctly, ensuring that the PPD is placed between the layers of skin (intradermal), not deeper (subcutaneous).
-Incorrect techniques can lead to unreliable results.
+The injection must be performed correctly, placing the PPD between the layers of skin (intradermal) rather than deeper (subcutaneous), since improper technique can lead to inaccurate results.

 C. Waiting Period

-The patient is asked to return after 48 to 72 hours for the healthcare provider to evaluate the injection site.
-This waiting period allows enough time for the immune system to react, if necessary, to the tuberculin.
+The patient is instructed to return 48 to 72 hours later so the healthcare provider can evaluate the reaction at the injection site.
+This waiting period allows time for the immune system to respond to the tuberculin if the person has been exposed.

 D. Reading the Results

-At the follow-up visit, the healthcare provider examines the injection site for any induration (raised, firm area).
-The presence and size of the induration, not redness, are measured with a ruler in millimeters (mm).
+At the follow-up visit, the healthcare provider examines the injection site for induration (a raised, firm area).
+The size of the induration, measured in millimeters with a ruler, is the key factor in interpreting the test.
+Redness or discoloration alone is not considered when reading the results.

 Interpretation of the Mantoux Test Results

-The Mantoux Test results are interpreted based on the size of the induration and the patient's risk factors for TB.
-The threshold for a positive result varies depending on the individual’s likelihood of TB exposure or infection.
+The Mantoux test results are interpreted based on the size of the induration (raised, hardened area) at the injection site and the individual’s risk factors for tuberculosis (TB).
+The threshold for a positive result varies depending on the likelihood of TB exposure or infection.

 A. Positive Result

-A positive Mantoux Test indicates that the person has been infected with Mycobacterium tuberculosis at some point.
-However, it does not differentiate between latent TB infection (LTBI) and active TB disease.
-The interpretation of a positive result depends on the size of the induration:
+A positive Mantoux test indicates that the person has been infected with Mycobacterium tuberculosis at some point.
+However, it does not distinguish between latent TB infection (LTBI) and active TB disease.
+The size of the induration considered positive depends on the individual’s risk category:

-1.)
-5 mm or More: Considered positive in high-risk individuals, including:
+✅ 5 mm or more: Considered positive in high-risk individuals, including:

-• Individuals with chest X-ray findings suggestive of previous TB
+Individuals with chest X-ray findings suggestive of prior TB

-2.)
-10 mm or More: Considered positive in people with moderate risk, such as:
+10 mm or more: Considered positive in people with moderate risk factors, such as:

-• Healthcare workers and those living in congregate settings like prisons, nursing homes, or homeless shelters
+Healthcare workers and persons living or working in congregate settings (prisons, nursing homes, homeless shelters)

-• Children under 4 years of age or children exposed to high-risk adults
+Children under 4 years old or children exposed to high-risk adults

-3.)
-15 mm or More: Considered positive in individuals with no known risk factors for TB.
-This threshold applies to healthy people with a low risk of exposure to TB.
+15 mm or more: Considered positive in individuals with no known risk factors for TB.
+This threshold applies to healthy persons with a low risk of TB exposure.

 B. Negative Result

-A negative result typically indicates that the person has not been infected with TB.
-However, in some cases, a negative result may not rule out infection.
-Factors like recent TB exposure, weakened immune systems, or anergy (lack of immune response) can result in a false negative.
+A negative Mantoux test generally indicates that the person has not been infected with TB.
+However, a negative result does not always rule out infection.
+Factors such as recent TB exposure (within 8–10 weeks), immunosuppression, or anergy (a weakened immune response) can cause false-negative results.

 C. False-Positive and False-Negative Results

-False-Negative: Certain conditions, such as immunosuppression (e.g., HIV, chemotherapy, or certain medications), can cause false-negative results, even in individuals with active or latent TB.
+False-Negative: Conditions that suppress the immune system, such as HIV infection, chemotherapy, or certain medications, may cause false-negative results, even in individuals with active or latent TB infection.

 Applications of the Mantoux Test